s1nbo/CodingInterviewPractice/README.md

 # CodingInterviewPractice
-Solutions for coding problems on Leetcode.
+Solutions for coding problems on LeetCode.